Trademark Representation Risks: Best Practices for Reducing Malpractice and Ethics Complaints

 - Signature discrepancies

-- Amazon brand registry and bona fide usage
+- Amazon brand registry

 - Unauthorized practice of law